salemadams/SoftwareQAProject/README.md

 1. Install PowerShell 7 for your respective OS (https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4).
 2. Execute the command `dotnet tool install --global Microsoft.Playwright.CLI` in the terminal.
 3. Using the terminal command `cd`, navigate to the **CalculatorEndToEndTests** folder.
 Then execute the command `playwright install`.

 ## Executing the Web Application
 To execute and launch the Web Application:
 1. Open your terminal and navigate to the solutions installation using the `cd` command.
+2. First, use the command `dotnet build` to build the solution before executing.
-2. When inside the solution folder, navigate to **CalculatorWebServerApp**
+3. Next navigate to **CalculatorWebServerApp**
-3. Use the command `dotnet run` to launch the web server
+4. Use the command `dotnet run` to launch the web server
-4. The terminal should have an output similar to this:
+5. The terminal should have an output similar to this:
 ![WebAppPortData](https://github.com/salemadams/SoftwareQAProject/assets/131697693/ae13a762-34ed-4644-869c-7d77ce910b4f)
 6. Copy the url in the build output (in this case its `https://localhost:5000`) and paste it into your browser to connect to the web application.